Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 Sometimes called Cash-on-Cash Return, CFROI helps investors identify the losses/gains associated with ongoing cash flows.

-Sustainable rental properties should generally have increasing annual CFROI percentages, usually due to fixed mortgage payments along with rent incomes that appreciate over time.
+Sustainable rental properties should generally have increasing annual CFROI percentages due to fixed mortgage payments and rent incomes that appreciate over time.

 Things to Keep in Mind